Wildlife–vehicle collision: Anthropology

 In a 2013 essay, American anthropologist Jane Desmond examined at length the failure of American culture and public discourse to adequately confront the ubiquity of roadkill.
 She concluded: "The simplest answer is that these animal lives have little value for most of the populations in the United States, as these animals are unowned, lacking in monetary or emotional value, not pets or livestock, and without the charismatic following that megafauna like elephants and lions in zoos receive.
 This calculus of devaluation clears the way for such carnage to be ignored in public discourse and legal venues, to be out of mind while insistently in sight."

 Video games

 There are driving video games where players can run over animals, such as the arcade version of Cruis'n USA, as well as video games where players control an animal that crosses roads to avoid becoming roadkill, such as Frogger and Crossy Road.

+Commercial branding

+Some corporations have chosen to make light of animals killed by automobiles within their business identity.
+The Roadkill Cafe is a Route 66 roadside comfort food restaurant serving meals sourced from traditional agricultural producers.
+The Austin FC professional MLS soccer team has appointed as its unofficial mascot a nine-banded armadillo named "Speed Bump".